maticnetwork/heimdall/clerk/README.md

 ## How to add an event

-A validator can leverage the CLI to add en event to the state in case it's missing and not processed by the bridge, The CLI command is :
+A validator can leverage the CLI to add an event to the state in case it's missing and not processed by the bridge, The CLI command is :

 ```
 heimdallcli tx clerk record